GeoffreyCoulaud/gali/resources/ui_design_process.md

 ## May of 2022, New ideas

-During the long hiatus, I've taken time to work on other projects and reflect on Brag's architecture.
+During the long hiatus, I've taken time to work on other projects and reflect on Gali's architecture.
 I am not satisfied with any of the UI solutions used at the moment.
 Node-gtk is not mature enough, electron is bloated and all of these are basically using a screwdriver to plant a nail.

-I've made the mistake of treating Brag as a monolith, but it really needs to be split.
+I've made the mistake of treating Gali as a monolith, but it really needs to be split.
 My idea as of now is :

 - "Server", starts the UI, initiates scans, communicates with subprocesses.
 - "Database", storing the scanned games data